 You can’t travel now, but no one can stop you from dreaming.
 Here’s a bit of help with a selection of the most awesome pictures of EcoCamp Patagonia, the world’s first geodesic hotel built in 2001 in the wilds of Torres del Paine National Park (Chile).
 These domes were designed in a sustainable way, using renewable energy and optimizing natural light in a fragile ecosystem.
 All of them were built in wooden walkways and all travelers use composting toilets (the compost is used for soil regeneration).

-Maybe the most classic postcard of EcoCamp, with the towers and Mt.
+Maybe the most classic postcard of EcoCamp Patagonia, a location with the towers and Mt.
 Almirante Nieto in the background.
 This is the front desk of the hotel: these are actually two interconnected domes, with a gift shop dome.

 Community Domes by night